Seeing the World

-Seeing the World (also known as A Roamin' Holiday) is a 1927 silent Our Gang film, directed by Robert F. McGowan and Anthony Mack.
-It was the 57th Our Gang short subject to be released.
-The film features James Finlayson and also a brief appearance by Stan Laurel, who later wrote: That "Seeing the World" is a very bad film, plus the print - I felt sorry for Finlayson practically working alone with nothing funny to do - He made every face in the book in this one.!!
+Seeing the World (also known as A Roamin' Holiday) is a 1927 silent Our Gang film, the 57th in the series, directed by Robert F. McGowan and Anthony Mack.
+The film features James Finlayson and contains a brief appearance by Stan Laurel, who later wrote: "That 'Seeing the World' is a very bad film, plus the print—I felt sorry for Finlayson practically working alone with nothing funny to do—He made every face in the book in this one!!"

 Plot

-The gang's teacher (James Finlayson) is trying to win a trip to Europe.
-He does win, but the gang accompanies him as well, which causes his trip to become a nightmare.
-The group treks through Venice, Rome, Pompeii, Naples, and London.
-Finally, the entourage ends up in Paris, where Farina tries to retrieve her lost tooth stolen by a pigeon on the railings of the Eiffel Tower.
-Both Farina and Finlayson, who tries to rescue her, manage to fall off the side, presumably to their doom.
-Fortunately, as it turns out, he awakes; the whole adventure was a dream, from a sleep caused by the gang tossing sleeping potion into his water.
+The gang's teacher wins a trip to Europe, but the gang accompanies him causing the trip to become a nightmare.
+The group treks through Venice, Rome, Pompeii, Naples, London and Paris, where Farina tries to retrieve her lost tooth stolen by a pigeon on the railings of the Eiffel Tower.
+Both Farina and Finlayson, who tries to rescue her, fall from the side of the tower.
+The teacher awakens, realizing that the whole adventure was a dream.
+He had fallen asleep after the gang mixed sleeping potion into his water.